-Teacher standardisation 6.3
+6.3 Teacher standardisation

-We will hold standardising meetings for teachers each year, usually in the autumn term, for Controlled Assessment.
-At these meetings we will provide support in explaining tasks in context and using the marking criteria.
+We will provide teacher standardisation opportunities for Controlled Assessment.
+Support will be provided in explaining tasks in context and using the marking criteria.

-If your centre is new to this specification, you must send a representative to one of the meetings.
-If you have told us you are a new centre, either by sending us an Intention to Enter or an Estimate of Entry, or by contacting the subject team, we will contact you to invite you to a meeting.
+If your centre is new to this specification, you must complete teacher standardisation.
+If you have told us you are a new centre, either by sending us an Intention to Enter or an Estimate of Entry, or by contacting the subject team, we will contact you to invite you to provide details.